30 Great Midwest Fall Color Getaways

 Iowa: Historic Hills Scenic Byway

 On southeast Iowa's 85-mile Historic Hills Scenic Byway, where the Des Moines River makes its stretch run to the Mississippi, there's no place for urgency.
-Most weekends find the area fairly quiet, although the annual Scenic Drive Festival in October swells towns such as Bentonsport, Keosauqua and Bonaparte with crafters, pancake feeds, pedal tractor races and old-time medicine shows. (
+Most weekends find the area fairly quiet, although the annual Scenic Drive Festival (October 14-16, 2022) swells towns such as Bentonsport, Keosauqua and Bonaparte with crafters, pancake feeds, pedal tractor races and old-time medicine shows.

 Minneapolis: Grand Rounds National Scenic Byway